-The usual starting point of the theory of intentionality can be rendered as follows: (1) intentionality is taken to be a feature of minds, (2) minds are to be conceived as individual minds (or minds of individuals), and (3) it seems that each individual has his or her own mind.
-We call this last statement, which is the point of this trio most relevant to the topic at hand, the Individual Ownership Thesis.
+A common starting point of the theory of intentionality can be rendered as follows: (1) intentionality is taken to be a feature of minds, (2) minds are to be conceived as individual minds (or minds of individuals), and (3) each individual has his or her own mind.
+We call this third statement, which is most relevant to the topic at hand, the Individual Ownership Thesis.
 But how can intentional attitudes be shared in more than a merely distributive sense?
-Put differently, how can what we shall call the Irreducibility Claim be true?
+Or how can what we call the Irreducibility Claim be true?
 In meeting the challenge of making irreducibility compatible with individual ownership, a lot depends on where exactly the collectivity is placed in the analysis of collective intentionality.

 Intentionality is commonly divided into three constitutive features.
 First, intentionality has content.
 The content of an intentional attitude is whatever the attitude in question is about (e.g., the content of the intention to visit the Taj Mahal is to visit the Taj Mahal).
 Second, intentionality has a mode.
 The mode is what distinguishes a case of fear from a case of intention, or a belief from a desire.
 Basic modes are the modes of conative or practical intentional attitudes (such as intentions or desires), cognitive or theoretical intentional attitudes (such as beliefs or perceptions), and affective or emotional attitudes (such as hopes and fears).
 And third, intentionality has a subject, that is, an entity whose intentionality it is, and to whom it can be ascribed as its source or bearer.

 The paradigm of collective intentionality in the recent debate is joint intention (collective practical intentionality).
-Cases and analyses of joint intention will serve as a common reference point in the following reconstruction and discussion of content-, mode-, and subject-accounts of collective intentionality.
+Analyses of joint intention will thus serve as a common reference point in the following discussion of content-, mode-, and subject-accounts of collective intentionality.

 What do the agents A and B have to intend for their intention to go for a walk to be collective?
 A first approach consists in saying that the relevant intentions of A and B do not refer to their own individual walks, but to their joint walk.
 Instead of each intending to go for a walk, A and B would each intend the joint walk.
-This move is crucial to the way Michael Bratman set the course of his analysis of what he terms ‘shared cooperative activity’ (cf. Bratman 1999, chaps.
-5–8, and 2006).
+This move is crucial to Michael Bratman’s approach to the analysis of what he terms ‘shared cooperative activity’ (cf. Bratman 1999, chaps.
+5–8, 2006, and 2014).
 It is based on the view that action intentions do not just come in the form “I intend to X,” as when an agent intends to perform some action.
-On Bratman's account, intentions can also take the form “I intend that we J” (cf. Bratman 1999, chap.
+On Bratman’s account, intentions can also take the form “I intend that we J” (cf. Bratman 1999, chap.
 8), where J refers to a joint activity in which the intending agent participates.
 This represents the participating agents as not just intending their respective contributions, but as intending the joint activity; in the case at hand, A and B are said to intend that they go for a walk together.
 Although the focus at this point should be on that core element, it is expedient to cite one version of the entire analysis.